Christian Bernardi (footballer)

-Christian Oscar Bernardi (born 10 March 1990) is an Argentine professional footballer atualmente está sem clube.
+Christian Oscar Bernardi (born 10 March 1990) is an Argentine professional footballer who plays as a midfielder for Colón.

 Career

 Instituto

 Bernardi's football senior career began in 2010 with Instituto of Primera B Nacional, he made his first-team debut on 18 August 2012 in a league match against Almirante Brown.
 A year previous, Bernardi had a short loan spell with Torneo Argentino A team Gimnasia y Esgrima.
 After returning to Instituto and making his debut, twenty-nine appearances and one goal followed for him during the 2012–13 season.
 On 10 May 2015, Bernardi made his 100th league appearance for the club versus Central Córdoba and scored the opening goal of the match in the process.

 Colón

 In July 2016, Bernardi joined Argentine Primera División side Colón.
 His top-flight debut came on 30 August 2016 against Aldosivi.

+Fortaleza

+On 26 December 2022 Fortaleza announced Bernardi's signing from Colón on a US$200k transfer fee.
+He signed a two-year contract with the Brazilian club until December 2024.